moosemeat817/ChooseStartingGear/README.md

 6. Each category can be toggled to show/hide
 7. Once you have made your choices, click ```CONFIRM``` to apply your changes (or ```BACK``` to exit without applying changes)

+   NOTE: When setting custom condition values for items, they may start the game off by 1%.

 ## Very Special Thanks

 - Cass (The original mod author)